About

 Bio

-Renée Bang is a multifaceted actress, singer, musician, and playwright whose dynamic career spans stage, screen, and music.
-She made her Broadway debut in the first international tour of Grand Hotel – The Musical, under the direction of nine-time Tony Award® winner Tommy Tune.
-Other notable roles include “Joanne” and “Sarah” in Stephen Sondheim’s Company, directed by Tony Award® winner John Doyle.
+She made her Broadway debut in the first international tour of Grand Hotel – The Musical, directed by nine-time Tony Award® winner Tommy Tune, and later appeared on Broadway in Stephen Sondheim’s Company, directed by John Doyle, performing the iconic role of Joanne while playing saxophone onstage.